EthyMoney/Daily-Programmer-Memes-Slideshow/README.md

 4. (Optional) Customize the options:

     You can configure how many images download each day and how often they cycle by setting that in the `config.json` file.
 By default, it's set to 36 images, and a cycle time of 5 minutes.
+You can also choose whether to have logging to file enabled or not (it is enabled by default).

 ## Running the Application